Dimension of the repeller for a piecewise expanding affine map: Introduction and Statements

 \subsection{Organisation}

-In the second section, we collect all the tools we require for the proofs, namely, notations on the symbolic dynamics; the basic properties of the subadditive pressure function; Hofbauer's result on piecewise monote interval maps and the definition of the pressure $P_{\mathrm{Hof}}$, especially the approximation with Markov subsystems; recent results on the dimension theory of self-affine sets.
-Also, we present a method (following Jordan and Rams) how to approximate Markov subsystems with $n$-step full shifts.
-In Section~\ref{sec3}, we prove the upper bound of the Hausdorff dimension of $\Lambda$ for general systems, with non-Markovian piecewise monote expanding interval maps.
-In Section~\ref{sec:high}, we prove the lower bound for systems with Markov base system, and by using this result, we prove the general base case in Section~\ref{sec5}.
-Finally, in Section~\ref{sec:ex}, we present some applications of our results, namely, for fractal interpolation functions, for the multivariable- and the $\beta$-Takagi functions.
+In the second section, we collect all the tools we require for the proofs.
+Namely, in Section~\ref{sec:symb} we give the basic notations on the symbolic dynamics; in Section~\ref{subsec:subaddpres} we give the basic properties of the subadditive pressure function; in Section~\ref{sec:piece} we collect Hofbauer's results on piecewise monotone interval maps and the definition of the pressure $P_{\mathrm{Hof}}$, especially the approximation with Markov subsystems; in Section~\ref{sec:tools} we state recent results on the dimension theory of self-affine sets.
+Finally in Section~\ref{sec:approx}, we present a method (following Jordan and Rams) how to approximate Markov subsystems with $n$-step full shifts.
+After collecting all the required tools, we prove the upper bound of the Hausdorff dimension of $\Lambda$ for general $1$-dimensional systems, with non-Markovian piecewise monotone expanding interval maps in Lemma~\ref{lem:ubnonmarkov} of Section~\ref{sec3}.
+In Section~\ref{sec:high}, we prove the lower bound for systems with Markov base system (Theorem~\ref{thm:mainmark}), and by using this result, we prove the general base case in Section~\ref{sec5}.
+Finally, in Section~\ref{sec:ex}, we present some applications of our results, namely, for fractal interpolation functions (Section~\ref{sec:interpol}), for the multivariable- and the $\beta$-Takagi functions (Sections~\ref{sec:multitaka} and \ref{sec:betataka}).